dmitrylife/Dmitrylife.github.io/docs/v2/index.md

 title: Overview
 ---

+> ⚠️ **Archived documentation**
+> Psi-Continuum v2 is a final archived release.
+> This documentation corresponds to the frozen software version **v0.2.3**
+> and will not change further.

 # Psi-Continuum v2 — Documentation (PyPI)

-Welcome to the official documentation of **Psi-Continuum v2** — a minimal phenomenological extension of ΛCDM with one additional parameter ε₀.
+Welcome to the official documentation of **Psi-Continuum v2** — a minimal, background-level phenomenological extension of the ΛCDM cosmological model with one additional deformation parameter ε₀.

 ## Contents